k8snetworkplumbingwg/whereabouts/README.md

 * There's probably a lot of comparison of IP addresses that could be optimized, lots of string conversion.
 * The etcd method has a number of limitations, in that it uses an all ASCII methodology.
 If this was binary, it could probably store more and have more efficient IP address comparison.
 * Unlikely to work in Canada, apparently it would have to be "where aboots?" for Canadians to be able to operate it.
+* In case of wide IPv6 CIDRs (`range`≤/64) only the first /65 range is addressable by Whereabouts due to uint64 offset calculation.